 How to make a complaint

 We have adopted a formal procedure for dealing with complaints, a copy of the policy and procedures can be obtained from the school.
 We hope you never need to use it but our process has three stages:

 If you have a concern about anything we do you can tell us by telephone, in person or in writing (letter or email).

 We hope that most complaints can be settled quickly and informally either by putting matters right or by giving you an explanation.
 If there is something you are not happy about, or you don’t understand why we are doing something in a particular way, please come in and discuss it with the teacher or another appropriate member of staff.

 If the first person you talk to cannot help, then speak to a senior member of staff or the headteacher.
 The school will usually reply to you within a day or so, but always within seven days.

 We should be able to sort out your concerns, but if this is not possible, you can take your complaint to the next stage.

 Stage 2 – Formal

-If you are not satisfied with the outcome of Stage 1, you can complain formally to the headteacher, by completing a form which is available in the school office.
+If you are not satisfied with the outcome of Stage 1, you can complain formally to the headteacher by letter.
 The headteacher will arrange to investigate your complaint and may invite you to the school to discuss the issue.
 When your complaint has been fully investigated, the headteacher will respond to you in writing, normally within fourteen days of receipt of the form.